subspace/subnomicon/docs/network/network_protocols.md

 ### DSN Sync

 DSN Sync is a specialized sync method made possible by the unique way Subspace archives the chain data and stores in the Distributed Storage Network (DSN).
 The DSN sync is attempted every time a node joins the network or detects it is more than a hundred blocks behind the network tip.
-The node first gathers information from its peers about the latest archived segment headers to see whether there has been any new data archived sin/ce it last synced.
+The node first gathers information from its peers about the latest archived segment headers to see whether there has been any new data archived since it last synced.
 If there are new segments available, it downloads the headers and verifies whether they form a chain.
 Once verified, it downloads full segment data from the DSN, verifies commitments and locally reconstructs blocks from pieces.
 The DSN Sync allows a node to sync hundreds or thousands of blocks in one shot by downloading archived data directly from the DSN rather than fetching individual blocks from peers.
 Once the node has downloaded all missing segments and imported archived history, it then switches to syncing the recent blocks from other nodes until it reaches the network tip.

 ## Piece Retrieval